 Programs

-Central Asia Institute has many projects that support our mission to promote education and literacy in Pakistan and Afghanistan.
+Central Asia Institute has many projects that support its mission to promote education and literacy in Pakistan and Afghanistan.

 School Buildings

-The process undertaken to build new schools or improve on existing structures is one that requires an invitation from the local community and 2-4 years of pre-planning with the village elders, tribal chiefs, military commanders, Islamic clerics and government officials influential in the area.
-CAI is often the only organization (government, international, or local) supporting local initiatives in several of the underserved areas of Pakistan and Afghanistan.
-Each project involves local people in all phases: initiation, implementation and evaluation.
-A committee of elders and experts guide these phases to completion.
-This includes the community matching CAI project funds (for skilled labor and materials) with equal amounts of local resources (wood, land and sand, etc.) and sweat equity (free or subsidized labor).
-Such commitment ensures the project’s viability and long term success.
-Once the school has been completed, furnished and stocked with supplies, CAI remains connected to the people providing support until such time that the village can sustain the school’s costs on its own.
+The process undertaken to build new schools or improve existing structures requires an invitation from the local community and many months, or sometimes years, of preplanning with village elders, tribal chiefs, military commanders, Islamic clerics, and government officials influential in the area.
+Each project involves local people in all phases: initiation, implementation, and evaluation.
+A committee of elders and experts guide these phases to completion, arranging for the community to match CAI project funds (for skilled labor and materials) with local resources (wood, land and sand, and the like) and sweat equity (free or subsidized labor).
+Such commitment ensures the project’s viability and long-term success.
+Once the school has been completed, furnished, and stocked with supplies, CAI remains connected to the people, providing financial and education support until the village can sustain the school’s costs on its own.

 Scholarships

-Central Asia Institute awards primary, secondary, and advanced education scholarships.
-When students graduate from their village primary school, they are left with no further structured education.
-Students interested in furthering their studies in a larger town, but who are financially incapable of doing so, can apply through the local CAI project manager for a scholarship.
-Scholarships include room, board, tuition, school supplies, textbooks, uniforms, and travel to and from school.
-The advanced education scholarships generally support teacher training, midwifery training, or animal husbandry.
+Central Asia Institute awards primary, secondary, and advanced-education scholarships.
+When students graduate from their village primary schools, in some instances, they are left with no further structured education.
+Students who are interested in advancing their studies in a larger town, but are financially incapable of doing so, can apply through the local CAI project manager for a scholarship.
+Scholarships include room, board, tuition, school supplies, textbooks, uniforms, and paid travel to and from school.
+The advanced-education scholarships support many areas of training, including teacher, healthcare, animal husbandry, law, communications, and others.

 Teachers